prathamsehgal/load-disaggregation-using-machine-learning/README.md

 4. The final model had 22 features

-5. Feature reduction was not able to add to better R2 score
+5. Feature reduction was not able to add to better R2 score.The main reason could be availability of lesser data for the prediction after feature reduction.